Engagement Letter

 Confidentiality

 If the tax returns prepared in connection with this engagement are filed using the married filing jointly filing status, both spouses are deemed to be clients of the firm under the terms of this Agreement.
-Both individuals acknowledge that there is no expectation of privacy from the other concerning our services in connection with this Agreement.
-We are at liberty to share with either of you, without prior consent of the other, documents and other information concerning the preparation of your tax returns.
+Both spouses acknowledge that any tax return information, including supporting documents provided to us, used in the preparation of your joint return, and any communications made to us by either of you in connection with the preparation of your joint return, may ultimately be shared with either spouse, without prior consent of the other.

 Bookkeeping Assistance

-We may deem it necessary to provide you with accounting and bookkeeping assistance solely for the purpose of preparing the income tax returns.
+We may deem it necessary to provide you with accounting and bookkeeping assistance solely for the purpose of preparing the tax returns.
 These services will be performed solely in accordance with the AICPA Code of Professional Conduct.
-We will request your approval in writing before rendering these services.
-Additional charges will apply for such services.
+In the event we conclude that such services are necessary to prepare your tax returns, we will advise you in writing before services are performed and bill you for the required services.
+These services will be billed at our standard hourly rates and will be subject to the terms of this Agreement.

 Prior Year Review

-Our review of the prior year’s tax return will necessarily be limited and may not find all errors.
-We will, however, bring to your attention any errors that we find.
-If you ask us to prepare amended tax returns and address any other matters arising as a result of any error, we will confirm this representation in a separate engagement letter.
+Our review of the prior year’s tax returns will necessarily be limited and may not find errors.
+We will, however, bring to your attention errors that we do find.
+Similarly, if you become aware of any information affecting prior year tax returns, please contact us.
+If an error or information affecting prior year tax returns is discovered by you or us, we will discuss resolution options with you.
+If you ask us to prepare amended tax returns, and we agree, we will confirm this engagement in a separate written agreement.

 Estimated Tax Payments